 Many recruiters outsource the back-office tasks.
 With a back-office service-provider, you can eliminate the administrative, legal and financial tasks.
 That will allow you to focus on the front-office tasks and grow your business and generate revenue.

-A contract staffing back-office should take care of all the back-office responsibilities referenced above.
+A contract staffing back-office, aka an Employer of Record (EOR) provider, should take care of all the back-office responsibilities referenced above.
 Also, when considering a back-office, be sure they can handle the various types of job disciplines that you commonly place.
-For example, FoxHire can handle positions in the technical, professional and healthcare arena.
+For example, FoxHire can handle positions in the clerical, technology, healthcare, education, and engineering arenas.

 By outsourcing your back-office responsibilities, you can enjoy the steady income, increased placements, and client loyalty that come with offering contract staffing.
 And, you don’t need to worry about the administrative burden and employer liability associated with employing contract workers.